GoogleCloudPlatform/elixir-runtime/README.md

         - mix do.something.else

-Note that if you provide your own custom build commands, they will override any brunch build that the Elixir Runtime gives you by default, so if you still want to brunch build, you will have to include it explicitly in your config.
+Note that if you provide your own custom build commands, they will override any Webpack or Brunch build that the Elixir Runtime gives you by default, so if you still want to use one of those asset build systems, you will have to include a command explicitly in your config.

 ### Installing Debian packages